MS (Environmental Engineering and Science), Stanford University

 BE (Civil Engineering), Osmania University

-I am a Doctoral Student in the Bailis lab, interested in the interplay between environmental protection and poverty alleviation in developing countries.
-At Yale, my research will be focused on biomass burning cookstoves in India.
-I am interested in interdisciplinary research; I intend to use my background in engineering and natural sciences, coupled with social science research methods, to understand the factors that influence adoption rates of improved cookstoves.
-My previous work experience includes research and teaching at an environmental policy think tank and its affiliated university in India, where I worked mainly on water and agriculture issues.
-I have also worked as an engineer in the San Francisco Bay area, planning and designing water and wastewater infrastructure for public agencies in the United States.
+I am a Doctoral Student in the Bailis lab, interested in the interactions between environmental protection and poverty alleviation in developing countries.
+My current research is focused on rural household energy in India, particularly biomass burning cookstoves.
+I am interested in interdisciplinary research; I use my background in engineering and natural sciences, coupled with social science research methods, to better understand the drivers of energy decisions in rural India.
+My methods are both quantitative and qualitative.
+My previous work experience includes research and teaching at The Energy and Resources Institute (TERI) and its affiliated university in India, where I worked mainly on water and agriculture issues.
+I have also worked as an engineering consultant in the San Francisco Bay area, planning and designing water and wastewater infrastructure for public agencies in the United States.
 I am a licensed Professional Engineer in the state of California, and a LEED accredited professional.